cyysky/ai_restaurant_kiosk/README.md

 npm run dev
 ```

 The Kiosk application will connect to the Python service for speech functionalities.
-Ensure Ollama with Gemma 3:4B is also running as per the "Installation" section if you haven't started it yet.
+Ensure Ollama with llama3.1:latest is also running as per the "Installation" section if you haven't started it yet.
 ## Usage

 ### Voice Interaction